ssolon/riverpod_ble/README.md

 ## Getting started

-This package is not yet published and is not ready for general used yet.
+**This package is not published and is not yet ready for general use.**

 TODO: List prerequisites and provide or point to information on how to start using the package.